HugoMatilla/AudioPlayerView/README.md

 ### Icons
 For the icons, AudioPlayerView uses icon fonts.
 When the audio is ready and playing it shows a stop icon, when is finished or it was never started it shows a play button and when is preparing it shows a spinner (spinning).

-The spinner icon makes the whole _textView_ spin, so if it has a background color and it is not a round shape you probably won't get what you expected (a rectagle spinning).
+The spinner icon makes the whole _textView_ spin, so if it has a background color and it is not a round shape you probably won't get what you expected (the icon to spin) but you will see the whole rectagle spinning.
+In the sample application you can see how to do it.

 ### Text
 If you prefer to use text, add the texts to the xml file, and `app:useIcons="false"`.